License

 2. Director’s cut: [1.45.14 minutes]

-• Interviews (with rough transcripts)
+• Extras (with rough transcripts)

 1. Interview with Wole Ṣóyínká [43.56 minutes]